hail2u/html-best-practices/README.md

     </html>

-### Use absolute path for internal links
+### Use relative path for internal links

-An absolute path works better on your localhost without internet connection.
+A relative path works better on your localhost without internet connection.

 Bad: